node-organic/organic-oval/README.md

 </navigation>
 ```

-### Lifecycle events

-1. `mount` - only once on mount
-1. `update` - every time when tag is updated (respectively on first mount too)
-1. `updated` - every time after tag is updated and rendered to dom
-1. `mounted` - only once tag is mounted and updated into dom
-1. `unmounted` - when tag is removed from dom

 ### control re-rendering of tags

 The following tag won't re-render itself and will not be replaced by parent tag updates as long as it is instantiated and part of the dom.